chameleon10712/notes/os.rst

 Deadlock prevention
 +++++++++++++++++++

+prevent deadlocks by limiting how requests can be made

 provides a set of methods to ensure that at least one of the necessary conditions

 - Mutual Exclusion